Australia–Latvia relations: Migration

 The first Russian ship to anchor in Sydney in 1807 was captained by Ludwig von Hagemeister, a Latvian of the Baltic German nobility who was born in 1780 in Drostenhof (now known as Drusti).
 Sydney's first Latvian-born resident was a Jewish convict from Riga transported to Sydney in 1829, Aaron Woolf, while seaman Krišsjānis Lūks was the first recorded ethnic Latvian to settle in Sydney in the 1850s, with the majority of early Latvian connections to Australia being connected to maritime trade.
 The Lettish Association of Sydney was established in the home of Jānis Ieviņš at 30A Argyle Place in Millers Point in 1913, with a membership of 36 by 1915.

 The occupation of Latvia from 1940 and the end of the war in Europe in 1945, resulted in a significant influx of refugees from the Baltic states to Australia.
-Between 1947 and 1952, approximately 19,700 Latvian refugees arrived in Australia as displaced persons under the supervision of the International Refugee Organisation.
+Between 1947 and 1952, approximately 19,700 Latvian refugees arrived in Australia as displaced persons under the supervision of the International Refugee Organization.
 The first voyage under Arthur Calwell's Displaced Persons immigration program, was that of the General Stuart Heintzelman in 1947.
 Of the 843 immigrants on the Heintzelman, 264 were Latvian.

 In 1947 the Australian Latvian Welfare Organisation was established, which was later replaced by the Sydney Latvian Society in 1952.
 The Sydney Latvian Society acquired land in Parnell Street, Strathfield in 1953 for the establishment of a community centre and hall for the Latvian diaspora in Sydney, with Latvian House officially opened on 18 November 1959.

 Australia is host to one of the largest communities of Latvians abroad, with 3,126 people having Latvia as their country of origin, and 23,233 people identified as being of Latvian ancestry, in the 2021 Australian Census.